Division of Biology and Medicine

 Neishay Ayub

-Neishay Ayub is a Neurology/ Epilepsy Attending and Assistant Professor at Warren Alpert Medical School of Brown University.
+Neishay Ayub is a Neurology/ Epilepsy Attending and Assistant Professor at The Warren Alpert Medical School of Brown University.
 She was born in Pakistan and grew up in the suburbs of Massachusetts.
 She attended Wellesley College, where she studied Neuroscience.
 She completed her MD and internal medicine preliminary year at Warren Alpert Medical School of Brown University.
 She completed her Neurology residency at Beth Israel Deaconess Medical Center and her Epilepsy fellowship at Massachusetts General Hospital.
 Throughout her career, she has been interested in global and domestic health disparities, quality improvement and global neurology.
 She serves as the Diversity Equity and Inclusion Officer at Brown Neurology, and is grateful to join the BASCE community in order to better incorporate advocacy, diversity, equity, inclusion and social justice into her practice as well as the larger Neurology community as a whole.

 Ana Sofia Debrito